Nepal among 10 places that deserve more travellers

 NEPAL

-Aug 10, 2016- Nepal has been placed on the list of the top 10 places that deserve more travellers by National Geographic.
-Nepal is among the ten places that deserve more travellers.
-The UK-based popular travel publication, in its June issue, has placed Nepal on the top 3 spots among the round-up of 10 places.
+Nepal has been placed on the list of the top 10 places that deserve more travellers by National Geographic.
+The UK-based popular travel publication, in its June issue, ranked Nepal among the top 3 spots in their round-up of 10 deserving destinations.

 THE SITUATION ON THE GROUND

-Although Kathmandu and Nepal have long attracted adventurous travellers, the country’s April 2015 earthquake, which killed 8,000 and wrought about $10 billion (half of Nepal’s GDP) in damages, decimated its tourism industry, it writes.
+Although Kathmandu and Nepal have long attracted adventurous travellers, the country’s April 2015 earthquake—which killed 8,000 people and caused about $10 billion (half of Nepal’s GDP) in damages—decimated its tourism industry.

 Kathmandu’s Durbar Square, a UNESCO-listed compound of palaces dating back as far as the tenth century, was partially destroyed, as was another of Kathmandu’s iconic structures: the 19th-century Dharahara tower.

-However, a year later, Nepal’s situation is, if not what it once was, then nonetheless stable.
-Several of Kathmandu’s most famous tourist structures have been damaged or destroyed by the earthquake; others—like the fifth-century Pashupatinath Temple and the relic-containing stupa of Boudhanath, now undergoing restorations—remain largely, if not entirely, intact, it said.
+However, a year later, Nepal’s situation has stabilized, if not fully recovered.
+Several of Kathmandu’s most famous tourist structures were damaged or destroyed by the earthquake; others—like the fifth-century Pashupatinath Temple and the relic-containing stupa of Boudhanath, now undergoing restoration—remain largely intact.

 WHY GO NOW